 - How much information will your child be told about you?

 While many birth mothers believe that an open adoption means you will completely be in your child’s life, this isn’t necessarily the case.
-Everyone’s idea of an open adoption is different.
+Everyone’s idea of open adoption is different.
 That is why it is so important to hash out the details before you make your final decision on adoptive parents.
 Both parties need to feel completely comfortable with the arrangement for it to be a healthy open adoption relationship.
-And after both you and the adoptive parents have come to an agreement, it is important to stick to those boundaries.
+And after both you and the adoptive parents have agreed, it is important to stick to those boundaries.
 Not doing so can greatly damage the relationship.

 Once everything is finalized and your baby is placed with the new family, it is common to need someone to speak with.
-There are many great support groups available in person and online.
+There are many great support groups available in person and online for birth mothers.
 Therapy is also an option.
 Make use of these.
 It is a great way to stay connected to your feelings and love for your child with the understanding of necessary circumstances.